-Muscle weakness is highly linked with bone loss of bin strength
+Muscle weakness is highly linked with bone loss of bone strength

 Muscle weakness is highly linked with bone loss of bone strength.